Anon-Planet/thgtoa/guide.md

 ### Linux Host OS:

-As mentioned earlier, wedo not recommend using your daily laptop for sensitive activities.
-Or at leastWedo not recommend using your in-place OS for these.
+As mentioned earlier, we do not recommend using your daily laptop for sensitive activities.
+Or at least we do not recommend using your in-place OS for these.
 Doing that might result in unwanted data leaks that could be used to de-anonymize you.
 If you have a dedicated laptop for this, you should reinstall a fresh clean OS.
 If you do not want to wipe your laptop and start over, you should consider the Tails route or proceed at your own risk.

 I also recommend that you do the initial installation completely offline to avoid any data leak.